Singapore · 2026

 • Exports of goods from Singapore

-• International services (e.g. freight, logistics)
+• International services (freight, logistics, telecoms)

 • International passenger transport

-• Supplies made to overseas customers (conditions apply)
+• Supplies to overseas customers (conditions apply)

-GST Exempt Supplies
+Exempt Supplies (No Credits)

-• Most financial services
+• Most financial services (loans, insurance, securities)

-• Sale & lease of residential properties
+• Sale and lease of residential properties

-• Investment precious metals (IPM)
+• Investment Precious Metals (IPM)

 • Digital payment tokens (since 1 Jan 2020)